digitallinguistics/data-format/.github/README.md

 * [Contributing][Contributing]: Want to contribute to this project? :star2: Awesome! :star2: [Check out the contributing guidelines to get started][Contributing].

-* [Developer Readme][DevReadme]: Are you a developer who wants to work with the data format programmatically?
-Check out the [Developer Readme][DevReadme].
+* [Developer Readme][Developer]: Are you a developer who wants to work with the data format programmatically?
+Check out the [Developer Readme][Developer].

 ## About the DLx Format